ChimentiMatt/Linguist_Assist/README.md

 ##### A tool to help children, adults, native English speakers, and English as a second language learners improve their spelling and vocabulary.

-## Hear words and definitions and then type out the word
+## Hear words and thier definitions to see if you can get the word correctly

 ###### Select from pre-built lists, perfect for young learners, those trying to study for the SATs, or Adults.